openziti/ziti-doc/docusaurus/docs-policies/CONTRIBUTING.md

 ﻿# Contributing to NetFoundry Open-Source Projects

 NetFoundry welcomes all contributions large or small from the community.
 If you want to contribute to a NetFoundry repository this document will serve as a guide.
-Contributions can come in various forms such as [bug reports](#example-bugissue-report), engaging with other users by offering help on the the [discourse group](https://openziti.discourse.group/) and of course as code submissions.
+Contributions can come in various forms such as [bug reports](#example-bug-report), engaging with other users by offering help on the the [discourse group](https://openziti.discourse.group/) and of course as code submissions.
 Please take a moment and read this document to see how you can help out.

-## Bug/Issue Reports
+## Bug Reports

 If you have discovered a potential issue with any of the NetFoundry projects on GitHub please file a GitHub issue for the possible problem.
 We realize you are taking time out of your day to file the issue (thank you!) however we do ask that you take a moment to try to submit a high quality report of the issue.
 A high quality isuse report will ideally be short and direct and only as detailed as possible.